aitoroses/floxide/docs/adrs/0008-event-driven-node-extensions.md

 ## Context

-The flowrs framework is being extended with event-driven capabilities through the `flowrs-event` crate.
+The floxide framework is being extended with event-driven capabilities through the `floxide-event` crate.
 This crate provides functionality for creating nodes that respond to external events and can be integrated into standard workflows.
 However, several issues have been identified in the current implementation:

 1. The `EventProcessor` struct has unused type parameters (`Context` and `Action`)
-2. The `FlowrsError` enum lacks methods needed by the event system (`node_not_found` and `timeout`)
+2. The `FloxideError` enum lacks methods needed by the event system (`node_not_found` and `timeout`)
 3. The `NodeOutcome::RouteToAction` variant is being used incorrectly with two arguments when it expects one
 4. Type inference issues in several places where trait bounds cannot be properly resolved
 5. Missing trait implementations, specifically `Default` for the `Action` type parameter